CodeYourFuture/Module-Onboarding/Wireframe/articles.md

 2. What is the purpose of a wireframe?

-Its purpose is to create a schematic in the early stages of digital product design to help visualize and communicate the structure of a product or website.
+Its purpose is to create a schematic in the early stages of digital product design to help visualize and communicate the structure of a website or different products.

 3. What is a branch in Git?